Application for U.K. Graduates

 What does the scholarship provide / cover?

 Up to two years of support for postgraduate degree programmes at Penn.
 The award covers tuition fees, health insurance and provides a monthly stipend which covers living costs, and such extras as entertainment and travel.
-The value of the award is adjusted annually, with the current annual stipend for U.K. Thourons set at $42,000.
+The value of the award is adjusted annually, with the current annual stipend for U.K. Thourons set at $44,520.
 The Thouron Award is sufficiently generous to allow for vacation travel.
 Students are expected to use much of their vacation times to explore their host country.
-If the COVID-19 pandemic continues to impact travel, international travel may be deferred a year.